 Preliminary Public Review Draft General Plan

 The General Plan is the City’s long-range plan that will guide decision-making related to development, transportation improvements, the provision of public services, and other decisions.
-The document contains the goals and policies to achieve the General Plan Vision by 2035.
+The document contains the goals and policies to achieve the General Plan Vision through 2035.
+Please visit the Draft General Plan page for an in-depth discussion of trends and planning concepts used to inform and provide context for the policies laid out in the Policy Document

 Cover and Table of Contents (January 2017, 448 kb)